jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (2) Ten percent of the gross premium is treated as having a source in New Zealand and the remainder of the gross premium is treated as not having a source in New Zealand.
 Special rules
 (3) The following provisions apply in relation to taxation of the 10% amount:
-  (a) the insurer is denied a deduction for expenditure or loss incurred, under section DW 3 (Non-resident general insurers, shippers, and film renters):
+  (a) the insurer is denied a deduction for expenditure or loss incurred, under section DW 3 (Non-resident general insurers and shippers):
   (b) sections HD 16 (Non-resident general insurers) and HD 17 (Agent paying premiums to residents of Switzerland) apply to impose certain obligations in relation to payment of income tax and provision of tax returns and other information.
 Types of insurance
 (4) The types of insurance referred to in subsection (1)(b) are—